 Model of Wide Angle Steering

-The Air Force relies on numerous airborne sensor systems to provide surveillance, guide munitions, and monitor the battlefield.
+describe the problem The Air Force relies on numerous airborne sensor systems to provide surveillance, guide munitions, and monitor the battlefield.
 These applications demand lightweight, low-power light steering.
 Ladar can provide new imaging capabilities to small, unmanned aircrafts and satellites while making smart munitions even smarter.
 Without a small, lightweight, and low-power means to steer light over large angles, however, these ideas are stuck on the ground.
-Current ladar systems require mechanical gimbals to scan a laser across a field of view (FOV) to generate the image and to aim the FOV.
-The gimbals add substantial weight, size, complexity and cost to these systems.
-By physically scanning massive optics, gimbals also require significant electrical power and their speeds are limited by inertia.
+Current ladar systems require mechanical gimbal existing tools

 Boulder Nonlinear Systems and North Carolina State University developed a novel electro-optic beam steering technology called the Liquid Crystal Polarization Grating (LCPG).
 LCPG can efficiently steer beams of light over large angles using simple, stationary, thin glass elements.
 By stacking these elements and combining BNS' optical phased array (OPA) fine-angle beam steering technology, BNS created a lightweight and low-power beam steerer that covers a wide FOV with high precision and no moving parts.